 Frequently Asked Leaseholder Questions

-For those tenants who sub-let property from us, here's all you need to know
+For leaseholders, here’s all you need to know

 - Am I allowed pets?